Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

 Here's a list of seeds ran by the Diaspora community members.
-Please add yours to the alphabetically correct location.
+Please add yours to the alphabetically-by-domain correct location.

 * [[http://www.exampleseed.com]]
     * Opened: 17.09.2010